forcedotcom/java-sdk/jpa/doc/jpa-queries.md

     private Set<ChildTestEntity> children;

 ##### Child Entities
-This query returns ParentEntity records that have empty children.
+This query returns ParentEntity records that have no children.

     em.createQuery(
         "SELECT o FROM ParentEntity o